Loop Updates

 Customization Script Updates

-Recent changes to the Customization Script are listed below.
-To get the latest version:
+Recent changes to the Customization Script are highlighted below.
+(Details and older changes are included in the complete list below).

 For both main and dev:

-- The Profile customization was enhanced on 13-September-2023
+• The Profile customization was modified on 13-September-2023

 For main: